Visit The Famous City Ronda in Spain

 The video with Madonna, Take a Bow, was made here.

-Hemingway and Orson Welles of course are closely connected to the bullfight.
+Hemingway and Orson Welles, of course, are closely connected to the bullfight.